MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Azure SQL and Microsoft SQL Graph connector for Microsoft Search."
+description: "Set up the Azure SQL and Microsoft SQL Microsoft Graph connector for Microsoft Search."
 ---
 <!---Previous ms.author: vivg --->

-# Azure SQL and Microsoft SQL Server Graph connectors
+# Azure SQL and Microsoft SQL Server Microsoft Graph connectors

-The Microsoft SQL Server or Azure SQL Graph connector allows your organization to discover and index data from an on-premises SQL Server database, or a database hosted in your Azure SQL instance in the cloud.
+The Microsoft SQL Server or Azure SQL Microsoft Graph connector allows your organization to discover and index data from an on-premises SQL Server database, or a database hosted in your Azure SQL instance in the cloud.
-The Graph connector indexes specified content into Microsoft Search.
+The connector indexes specified content into Microsoft Search.
 To keep the index up to date with source data, it supports periodic full and incremental crawls.
 With these SQL connectors, you can also restrict access to search results for certain users.

 > [!NOTE]
-> Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.
+> Read the [**Setup your Microsoft Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors an Azure SQL and Microsoft SQL server Graph connector.
-It supplements the general setup process, and shows instructions that apply only for the Azure SQL and Microsoft SQL server Graph connector.
-This article also includes information about [Limitations](#limitations) for the Microsoft SQL server and Azure SQL connectors.
+This article is for anyone who configures, runs, and monitors an Azure SQL or a Microsoft SQL server connector.
+It supplements the general setup process, and shows instructions that apply only for the Azure SQL and Microsoft SQL server connectors.
+This article also includes information about [Limitations](#limitations) for both connectors.

 ## Before you get started

-### Install the Graph connector agent (required for on-premises Microsoft SQL Server connector only)
+### Install the Microsoft Graph connector agent (required for on-premises Microsoft SQL Server connector only)

-In order to access your on-premises third-party data, you must install and configure the Graph connector agent.
-See [Install the Graph connector agent](graph-connector-agent.md) to learn more.
+In order to access your on-premises third-party data, you must install and configure the connector agent.
+See [Install the Microsoft Graph connector agent](graph-connector-agent.md) to learn more.

 >[!NOTE]
->If you use Windows authentication while configuring the Microsoft SQL Server Graph connector, the user with which you are trying to sign in needs to have interactive logon rights to the machine where Graph connector agent is installed.
+>If you use Windows authentication while configuring the Microsoft SQL Server connector, the user with which you are trying to sign in needs to have interactive logon rights to the machine where the connector agent is installed.
 Refer the documentation about [logon policy management](/windows/security/threat-protection/security-policy-settings/allow-log-on-locally#policy-management) to check logon rights.

-## Step 1: Add a Graph connector in the Microsoft 365 admin center
+## Step 1: Add a connector in the Microsoft 365 admin center

 Follow the general [setup instructions](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup